documentcloud/documentcloud/app/views/help/eng/api.markdown

-pdf              | (optional) Include a link to the original PDF    | true (default) responsive       | (optional) Make the viewer responsive    | false (default) responsive_offset| (optional) Specify header height (pixels)    | 4 default_note     | (optional) Open the document to a specific note.
-An integer representing the note ID | 214279 default_page     | (optional) Open the document to a specific page   | 3
+pdf              | (optional) Include a link to the original PDF    | true (default) responsive       | (optional) Make the viewer responsive    | false (default) responsive_offset| (optional) Specify header height (pixels)    | 4 note             | (optional) Open the document to a specific note.
+An integer representing the note ID | 214279 page             | (optional) Open the document to a specific page   | 3

 <a name="oembed-pages"></a>
 ### Example pages request